sait-wbdv/winter-2024/src/lib/content/assessments/cpnt-262/activity-2.md

 ### Content

 - Label and render the "Before" values
-  - there will be 1 string and 1 number
+  - there will be 1 string, 1 number, 1 array, and 1 object
 - Label and render the "After" values
-  - There will be 6 values total in this section
+  - There will be 10 values total in this section

 **NOTE: This can be done in many ways, pick a layout that is easy to read and understand**

-#### Display or modify your chosen number with three of the following:
+#### Display or modify your chosen number with two of the following:

 - Increment or decrement a number using ++/--;
 - Convert a number to a string with Number.toString();